cea-hpc/modules/doc/source/design/variants.rst

     - valued variant: ``variant=value``
     - boolean variant: ``+variant`` or ``-variant``
     - valued variant with shortcut set: ``<shortcut>value`` (for instance if ``%`` is a defined shortcut: ``%value``)
+    - in case a shortcut is defined over a Boolean variant, Boolean report prevails over shortcut

 - Variant aliases are not reported